gagandeep982006/CPP_PROJECTS/CPP-FILE-ENCRYPTED/README.md

 This project was created to explore:

-Binary file handling in C++
+1.Binary file handling in C++

-Directory scanning and automation
+2.Directory scanning and automation

-Basic reversible encryption logic
+3.Basic reversible encryption logic

-How ransomware-like file scrambling works (but safely)
+4.How ransomware-like file scrambling works (but safely)

-It’s not real ransomware — just an educational experiment.
+5.It’s not real ransomware — just an educational experiment.